nullstare/ReiLua/API.md

 This function will be called on program close.
 Cleanup could be done here.

 ---

+## Arguments

+Arguments are stored in 'RL.arg' array.

 ## Globals - ConfigFlags
 FLAG_VSYNC_HINT = 64